biojava/biojava/readme.md

 ### Documentation

+The [BioJava tutorial](https://github.com/biojava/biojava-tutorial) is a great place to get started.
+It is most complete for the biojava-structure module.

-The [BioJava Cookbook](http://biojava.org/wiki/BioJava:CookBook4.0/) is a collection of simple examples that teach the basics for how to work with BioJava.
+The [BioJava Cookbook](http://biojava.org/wiki/BioJava:CookBook4.0/) contains an older and slightly outdated collection of simple examples that teach the basics for how to work with BioJava.

-We are also working on a [tutorial](https://github.com/biojava/biojava3-tutorial) for biojava (currently only for protein structure modules).
+Full javadocs are available at the [BioJava website](http://biojava.org/docs/api).

 ### Maven Repository